daixtrose/cmake_utilities/README.md

 ```

 The utilities will ensure that these settings are propagated through the whole tree before the dependencies itself are populated.
 This means all other dependencies will get their own settings regarding this specific dependency overwritten.
-Hence, a specific oder of dependencies in `dependencies.txt` is not required to be maintained.
+Hence, a specific order of dependencies in `dependencies.txt` is not required to be maintained.

 The file `test-catch/CMakeLists.txt` which is conditionally included by the top-level `CMakeLists.txt` can now rely on the dependency to [`catch2`](https://github.com/catchorg/Catch2) already being populated and hence reads as follows: